tabathatts/SQL/README.md

 #Tabatha's SQL Portfolio

-##Welcome To my SQL Portfolio!
+##Welcome to my SQL Portfolio!
 This code repository contaains examples of SQL I've written.
 Feel fee to take a look and reach out if you have any quesitons.